estiens/world_cup_json/README.md

 # ABOUT

 This is a simple backend for a scraper that grabs current world cup results and outputs them as JSON.
 UPDATE 8 Jun 2015 - This is now working for the Women's World Cup.
-Update 14 June 2018 - Updated for the World Cup in 2018 with 7 hours to spare!
+UPDATE 14 June 2018 - Updated for the World Cup in 2018 with 7 hours to spare!

 # SETUP